kelseykm/vcard4/README.md

 * The vCards made with this library are strictly version 4.0 vCards.

+_NB: Functional parameters are referred to as arguments in the documentation_

 ## Property Value Data Types

 * According to the RFC, the standard value data types are:
     1. text
     2. text-list
     3. date
+    4. date-list
-    4. time
+    5. time
+    6. time-list
-    5. date-time
+    7. date-time
+    8. date-time-list
-    6. date-and-or-time
+    9. date-and-or-time
+    10. date-and-or-time-list
-    7. timestamp
+    11. timestamp
+    12. timestamp-list
-    8. boolean
+    13. boolean
-    9. integer
+    14. integer
+    15. integer-list
-    10. float
+    16. float
+    17. float-list
-    11. URI
+    18. URI
-    12. utc-offset
+    19. utc-offset
-    13. Language-Tag
+    20. Language-Tag
-    14. iana-valuespec
+    21. iana-valuespec

 * In the library, these are represented by the following classes:
     1. TextType
     2. TextListType
+    3. DateTimeType
-    4. DateTimeType
+    4. DateTimeListType
-    3. BooleanType
+    5. BooleanType
-    5. IntegerType
+    6. IntegerType
+    7. IntegerListType
-    6. FloatType
+    8. FloatType
+    9. FloatListType
-    7. LanguageTagType
+    10. LanguageTagType
-    8. URIType
+    11. URIType
-    9. SexType
+    12. SexType
-    10. SpecialValueType
+    13. SpecialValueType

 * The only accessible method on an instance of one of the classes listed above is ```repr```, which returns a string containing the value passed, but formatted as it would be on a vCard.
 For example,